RetroDECK/ES-DE/USERGUIDE.md

 #### Content settings

 Describes the content types to include in the scraping.
+Most users will probably not need to adjust so many of these, excect perhaps to enable video scraping.

 **Scrape game names**